locka99/opcua/docs/setup.md

 # Setup

+OPC UA for Rust generally requires the most recent stable version of Rust to compile.
+The recommendation is to install [rustup](https://rustup.rs/) to manage your toolchain and keep it up to date.

 ## Windows

 Rust supports two compiler backends - gcc or MSVC.
 The preferred way to build OPC UA is with gcc and MSYS2 but you can